Curmath Kay Warren, 88, of Marion, Texas, formerly of Salem, Arkansas, passed away Tuesday, July 16, 2019, in Marion, Texas.

 Online condolences may be made to the family at www.dotycoxblevins.com.

-To send flowers to Curmath's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Curmath Kay Warren, please visit our floral store.